Climate and Average Weather Year Round in Texas City Texas, United States

 Texas City experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 7.6 months, from March 28 to November 16, during which time the comfort level is muggy, oppressive, or miserable at least 28% of the time.
-The muggiest day of the year is July 21, with muggy conditions 100% of the time.
+The month with the most muggy days in Texas City is July, with 30.8 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable